JYe9/jye9.github.io/_pages/about.md

 🔬 My research interests are in Computer vision and Self-Supervised Learning!

-📚 I'm currently working towards my Master's Thesis in the field of Computer Vision and Natural Language Processing.
+📚 I'm currently working in the [KIOS Research and Innovation Centre of Excellence (KIOS CoE)](https://www.kios.ucy.ac.cy/) as a Software Engineer in the field of Computer Vision.

 📽️ I am also interested in assisting others on their path in the world of Machine Learning and academia.